 Top 5 Gnome Shell Extensions To Maximize Functionality

 But soon enough you’d want an even faster way to launch Terminal.
-Well, you can, if you simply hit the ~ key on your keyboard which is the key right above the Tab key.
+Well, you can, if you hit the ~ key on your keyboard which is right above the Tab key.
 This brings down a Terminal shade from the top bar which you can quickly use and then dismiss using the same key.
-Anything you’ve entered will still be there if you were to press the ~ key again.
+Anything you’ve entered will still be there if you press the ~ key again.
 When you install the Drop Down Terminal extension you will be asked to set the transparency and color values for the terminal shade.
 You can leave it at the default values.

 Drop Down Terminal